ricardoquesada/unijoysticle2/docs/user_guide.md

 - Basic mode: one gamepad controls one joystick.
 - Enhanced mode: one gamepad controls the two joysticks.
+- [v2 A500 only] Mouse mode: one gamepad controls one mouse.

 ### Basic mode